adriandoonan/improv-toolbox/src/content/exercises/cliffweb-experts.md

 ---
-name: "Experts"
+name: Experts
-purpose: "Characters"
+purpose: Characters
-shortDescription: "Be able to form characters from just movement and point of view."
-description: |
-  Work back to a character based on a profession.
+shortDescription: Work back to a character based on a profession.
 Players start seated but then have time to work out a character by moving around the space.
+description: Work back to a character based on a profession.
+Players start seated but then have time to work out a character by moving around the space.
 After they have a character a short interview scene is played out to get back answers filtered through this character and their specific deal.
 tags:
-  - "Annoyance"
+- Annoyance
-  - "Characters"
+- Characters
 - Deal
-source: "cliffweb"
+source: cliffweb
-credit: "Annoyance"
+credit: Annoyance
 ---

 4 people up in chairs.